tripledio/tripledio.github.io/_posts/2018-03-01-k8s-reverse-proxy.md

 # k8s, setting up a reverse proxy

 ## Context
 You might have switched to kubernetes lately, it's the hip thing to do.
-In order to avoid big bang migrations this can be a usefull technique to integrate your legacy infrastructure into a k8s cluster.
-A website is just an example, it's not limited to http and it migt as well be your database server, or an existing microservice.
+In order to avoid big bang migrations this can be a usefull technique to integrate your legacy infrastructure into your new k8s cluster.
+A website is just an example, it's not limited to http and it might as well be your database server, or an existing microservice.
 In this post I will demonstrate how you can reverse proxy existing services using ingress.

 ## Setup
 K8s has some really nice concepts based on software development.
 People familiar with uncle Bob (Robert C. Martin) will know: "high level policy, low level details".
 K8s allows to define high level policy through their api and abstract it away from it's implementation.